 Each pest will have its specific attractant and preferences - just like you and me - but the basics are the same; living space, food and water.
 If we want to manage pest control in an integrated manner we need to ensure that we minimise these possibilities for pests, which means they will have no desire to be in your space.

 Keeping areas hygienic, neat, tidy, and well lit can reduce the risk of pests finding harborage.
 When you do this for one pest, we do this for all pests.
 Housekeeping, stock rotations, and limiting food and water sources (waste area turn around time, kitchen and preparation area clean up, fat traps, leaking taps, and even open drains) is vital to your success in limiting unwanted guests from being enticed to stay on your premises.

 Keep in mind that pests have senses like you and I, the only difference is preference.
 What smells terrible to us may be the most wonderful attractant for them.

 - There are two ways that pests attract other pests.
 They are either attracted to the same food and water sources, or they are attracted to the remains of other pests

 - Ensure you have an integrated pest management programme in place that covers you for all pests and potential risks

-- Clean, well lit and high movement areas are unlikely to harbour pests which can in turn contribute to lower levels of overall infestation
+- Clean, well lit and high movement areas are unlikely to harbour pests which can, in turn, contribute to lower levels of overall infestation

 - Pests have the same needs as us, if we can minimise harbourage, food and water, there will be no reason for pests to stay

-By using an an online pest management system, suck as myRentokil, you can receive tailored real-time information, facilitating a proactive approach to pest prevention and control.
+By using an online pest management system, such as myRentokil, you can receive tailored real-time information, facilitating a proactive approach to pest prevention and control.
 Find out more about this service in our blog post: myRentokil Explained.
 Or contact a member of our team of pest control experts to discuss your needs and to book your free pest risk assessment survey.